digital-raven/raven/docs/user-guide.md

 # Raven User Guide

-Raven is simply implemented as a set of Nix flakes, and is designed to be installed on top of an existing NixOS installation.
+Raven is implemented as a Nix flake.

 Raven segregates its models by "patterns".